-The Device Select register selects a specific (target) device.
+The Device Select register is used to select a specific (target) device.
 The TCO DS instruction sets the 16-bit DS register to the value of the following Command Write cycle.
 The DS register can be read.
 A device is selected when its DS is equal to its PA value.
-In a daisy chain, setting DS = FFFFH selects all devices.
-However, in this case, the ability to read information out of the device is restricted as shown in Table 4.
+In a daisy chain, setting DS = FFFFH will select all devices.
+However, in this case, the ability to read information out of the device is restricted shown in Tables 5a and 5b on page 12.
 A software reset (using the Control register) does not affect the Device Select register.